super-sam/terraform/1-Variable-Types/README.md

-# Run Basic Terraform File Execution
+# Assigning Values to Variables
 Create a terraform file to store variables the variables.
 Get the value of the variables in the **_terraform console_**

 ## Pre-Requisite